-ISO, or the International Organization for Standardization, is a global standard-setting body, made up of a network of various standards organizations from among its 162 member-nations.
+ISO, or the International Organisation for Standardisation, is a global standard-setting body, made up of a network of various standards organisations from among its 162 member-nations.
 ISO is a vital force in the manufacturing industry, promoting industrial and commercial global standards for specifications and requirements in materials, products, procedures, information, and quality management.

 For a company, an ISO Certification:

-• Is an assurance that the organization, has met the required management of processes and documentation.
+• Is an assurance that the organisation, has met the required management of processes and documentation.

-• Provides standards on how businesses and organizations manage information and processes;
+• Provides standards on how businesses and organisations manage information and processes;

 • Does not impose any regulations;

 • Is not like a license that allows a business or company to operate.

 Rather, an ISO Certification merely certifies that a management system, a manufacturing process, or an offered service has all the elements for quality assurance and the capability to compete in the international market.